-- Select a location near the center of the water piping system.
-The water heater must be installed indoors and in a vertical position on a level surface.
-DO NOT install in bathrooms, bedrooms, or any occupied room normally kept closed. - Locate the water heater as close to the chimney or gas vent as practical.
-Consider the vent system piping and combustion air supply requirements when selecting the water heater location.
-The venting system must be able to run from the water heater to termination with minimal length and elbows. - Locate the water heater near the existing gas piping.
+- DO NOT install this water heater in any occupied space of the manufactured (mobile) home.
+There shall be no openings between the occupied space of the manufactured (mobile) home and the water heater enclosure. - The water heater must be installed indoors and in a vertical position on a level surface.
+Do not install in bathrooms, bedrooms, or any occupied room normally kept closed. - Locate the water heater near the existing gas piping.
 If installing a new gas line, locate the water heater to minimize the pipe length and elbows. - The water heater should be located in an area not subject to freezing temperatures.
-Water heaters located in unconditioned spaces (i.e., attics, basements, etc.) may require insulation of the water piping and drain piping to protect against freezing.
+Water heaters located in unconditioned spaces may require insulation of the water piping and drain piping to protect against freezing.
 The drain and controls must be easily accessible for operation and service.
-Maintain proper clearances as specified on the rating plate. - Do not locate the water heater near an air-moving device.
+Maintain proper clearances as specified on the water heater labeling. - Do not locate the water heater near an air-moving device.
 The operation of air-moving devices such as exhaust fans, ventilation systems, clothes dryers, fireplaces, etc., can affect the proper operation of the water heater.
 Special attention must be given to conditions these devices may create.
-Flow reversal of flue gases may cause an increase of carbon monoxide inside of the dwelling (Figure 8). - If the water heater is located in an area that is subjected to lint and dirt, it may be necessary to periodically clean the base-ring filter and flame-arrestor (see External Inspection & Cleaning of the Flame-arrestor). - This water heater is not for use in manufactured (mobile) homes or outdoor installation.
+Flow reversal of flue gases may cause an increase of carbon monoxide inside of the dwelling. - If the water heater is located in an area that is subjected to lint and dirt, it may be necessary to periodically clean the base-ring filter and flame-arrestor (see External Inspection & Cleaning of the Flame-arrestor).

-NOTE: This water heater must be installed according to all local and state codes or, in the absence of local and state codes, the "National Fuel Gas Code", ANSI Z223.1(NFPA 54)-current edition.
+NOTE: This water heater must be installed according to all local and state codes or, in the absence of local and state codes, the "National Fuel Gas Code", ANSI Z223.1 (NFPA 54)-current edition.
+Manufactured home manufacturers must conform with "The Manufactured Home Construction and Safety Standard, Title 24 CFR, Part 3280".